adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 ## **3.1.
 Initialization of RTC object**
 <br>

 In the constructor of the *RTC* class, calls the "createLocalPeerConnection" function which creates a [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection), which represents a connection between the local device and a remote peer.
-This is native browser API object.
+This is a native browser API object.

 The [constructor of *RTCPeerConnection*](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) takes a configuration parameter (click for [details](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection)).
 We use default values except passing STUN Server URL.

 We assign some event handlers for some events, which we will discuss further.
-We assign handlers to some of them only to print to console, to be informed "this event was fired".
+We assign handlers to some of them only to print to console, to be informed: "This event was fired".

 <sup>from [ui/src/app.ts](../ui/src/app.ts)</sup>
 ```ts